Here’s a quick video for you on how to request a specific Uber driver or passenger.

 The only other time it may not work on Uber if you try to get someone that’s right next to you is when it’s a really big or busy event.
 So think about a football game getting out, a music festival getting out.
 When there are a ton of passengers making requests at the same time, that tends to screw up the Uber algorithm.
 So you guys got to really be careful that you don’t cancel any fares because you can’t find them.

 I’ve had a few drivers email me where that exact situation was happening and they were getting people, their wife for example, to come right next to them and request a ride, and then that would put a fraud alert up on Uber’s dashboard or computer algorithm, whatever they use because the same person was requesting a ride over and over and over from this guy, and that was the only ride that they were giving.
 That’s something that you guys want to keep in mind.
-Now, if you guys get any type of warnings from Uber about any of this type of activity, consider yourself lucky that they didn’t kind of immediately put your account under hold or under fraud, or whatever it is that they do, and kind of make sure that you don’t do it going forward.
+Now, if you guys get any type of warnings from Uber about any of this type of activity, consider yourself lucky that they didn’t immediately put your account under hold or under fraud, or whatever it is that they do, and kind of make sure that you don’t do it going forward.

 Hopefully this answered your guys’ question.
 If you have anything else, definitely feel free to Like, comment, or subscribe to the video.
 I look forward to hearing from you guys!